tornadoweb/tornado/website/sphinx/releases/next.rst

 In progress
 -----------

-* Colored logging configuration in `tornado.options` is compatible with the upcoming release of Python 3.3.
 * `tornado.simple_httpclient` is better about closing its sockets instead of leaving them for garbage collection.
 * Repeated calls to `RequestHandler.set_cookie` with the same name now